FG invests $2.5bn in power transmission, distribution

-He also called for collaboration with the private sector in order to bridge the nation’s infrastructure deficit.

-According a release by his spokesman, Laolu Akande, Osinbajo said: “The Administration is investing more than $2 billion in distribution and transmission through the Siemens Presidential Power Initiative, the Transmission, Rehabilitation and Expansion Plan, the CBN financed Transmission-Distribution Interface Programme and the recently approved $500 million World Bank DISREP programme for the distribution segment.”
+According a statement by his spokesman, Laolu Akande, Osinbajo said: “The Administration is investing more than $2 billion in Distribution and Transmission through the Siemens Presidential Power Initiative, the Transmis sion, Rehabilitation and Expansion Plan, the CBN financed Transmission- Distribution Interface Programme and the recently approved $500 million World Bank DISREP programme for the Distribution segment.”

 “For efficient and effective implementation of infrastructure projects, the National Integrated Infrastructure Master Plan recommended the establishment of the National Council on Infrastructure and its Technical Working Group (TWG),” he disclosed.